canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 mkdir -pv dir4/dir5
 ```

-Now we know how to create multiple directories just by passing them as separare arguments to the `mkdir` command.
+Now we know how to create multiple directories just by passing them as separate arguments to the `mkdir` command.
 But suppose we want to create a directory with a space in the name?
 Let's give it a go:

 ```Bash
 mkdir another folder